rrrraghav/practicum-take-home/README.md

-# Khoury Industry Partner Co-op: Software Development Takehome
+# Khoury Practicum Frontend Assessment
-This takehome is designed to assess your skills as a full stack software developer.
-This take home will expect knowledge of technologies you are unlikely to have learned in your courses.
-Feel free to take advantage of whatever resources you usually use to develop.
-That being said, you should be prepared to discuss all of the changes you made, and the thought process behind them during your interview.
+This take-home is designed to assess your skills as a frontend and web developer.
+This assessment expects you to have a basic knowledge of technologies like React, JavaScript and HTML/CSS, but is designed to be begineer friendly!
+Feel free to take advantage of any online resources you usually use to develop.

+Please keep in mind that while this is a take-home assessment, you should be prepared to discuss all of the changes you made, and the thought process behind them during your interview.

-There is no time limit on this challenge, but it is designed to take between 60 and 90 minutes.
+There is no time limit on this challenge, but it is designed to take anywhere between 60 and 90 minutes.

+**Make sure you read all the README file to avoid any setup errors!**

 ## Development Environment Prerequisites
-Before starting this challenge, ensure you have installed nodeJS and python.
+Before starting this challenge, ensure you have installed **nodeJS** and **python**.

 ## Figma
 This challenge will ask you to reference wireframes that can be found in the following Figma board: